 The kids love creating this craft because each one is unique to them.
 It all begins with a glyph questionnaire that they complete by answering some simple questions.
 (There is also a blank one included so that teacher’s can create their own questions.)

 The answers to these questions are used to complete the tag on the elf’s gift as well as help “build” the elf with parts specific to their answers.

 After completing the elf assembly, students can attach their narrative story to the back of the gift box.
-Stationery that matches the size of each box is included in the resource.
+The resource includes 2 different sized final draft stationery choices, too.